 2) Their Empathy Shuts Down

-Contrary to popular belief, narcissist can have empathy given that they are in a the right psychological state.
+Contrary to popular belief, narcissists can have empathy given that they are in the right psychological state.
 When a narcissist feels like their authority is being challenged, their empathy temporarily shuts down, and they can be so mean, vindictive, and cruel.

 One of the things that can make a narcissist feel attacked is dumping them.
-Discarding a narcissist first is an implication that they are not important, and this is direct attack to their ego.
+Discarding a narcissist first is an implication that they are not important, and this is a direct attack to their ego.
 Narcissists consider themselves better than other people and this makes them believe that they are the one in a position to discard others, not the other way round.
+See: tactics narcissists use to get you back.

 3) When you Dump a Narcissist they May Try to Revenge